 Many employers have begun to use online social networking sites, like Facebook and Twitter, for a number of purposes, from recruiting to marketing and sales, to name promotion and branding efforts.
-Those organizations that have not yet made the steps to go online but are considering it seem to want guidance that is more concrete and definite.
+Those organizations that have not yet made the steps to go online but are considering it and seem to want guidance that is more concrete and definite.
 The newness of social media, however, makes this difficult.

 During the past year, I’ve written a lot, talked a lot, and counseled a lot of employers about social media.
 I’ve also made the leap into the Twitterverse and become a believer in the potential that Twitter has to offer.
 Looking back at this experience, I think there are three principles that apply to social media.
-These three principles can serve as a guide for employers who are considering social media as a business tool but apply equally well to those of us who currently are online to serve as a sort of litmus test.
+These three principles can serve as a guide for employers who are considering social media as a business tool, but apply equally well to those of us who currently are online to serve as a sort of litmus test.
 If your online activities serve these three purposes, they’re probably going to fall in the beneficial-as opposed to risky-category.

 They would serve an equivalent goal if incorporated into social networking policies, giving employees a good sense of the reasons behind online engagement and providing a sense of purpose for online activity.